 I’ve been a guinea pig for every technology I can find that will change (or upgrade) my brain and mind.
 The only brain hacking technology on my list that I haven’t tried requires a 10 ton magnet.
-I’m talking smart drugs, meditation, breathing, EEG, MCT oil, sound, light, electrical stimulation, infrared lasers shining through the skull, shamanic drumming, yoga postures, even fasting in a cave.
-Everything I could find, no matter how weird it sounded, as long as I didn’t think it would permanently cook me.
+I’m talking smart drugs, meditation, breathing, EEG, MCT oil, sound, light, whole body vibration, electrical stimulation, infrared lasers shining through the skull, shamanic drumming, yoga postures, even fasting in a cave.
+I’ve tried almost everything I could find, no matter how weird it sounded, as long as I didn’t think it would permanently cook me.
 I didn’t expect any of it to really work but hoped some of it would.

 So the question for me in the last few years has been, “How can people get most of the benefits of $20,000 of advanced brain training for $2000?
 For $200?
 For $20?”
 There are options at each of those levels.
 Think of it like this:

 For years, I didn’t think there was a way to get most of the stress-reducing, performance-increasing effects for less than $2,000 because of the cost of EEG equipment.
 But there’s a neurological “hack” that lets you use less expensive heart monitoring equipment to influence the brain.
 80% of the nerves between the heart and brain are used for the heart to send information TO the brain, not the other way around.
 If you get the math right, you can use the heart to radically transform the way the brain works.
 That’s way cool.